 Table 1 below shows the three items that scored the highest and the three that scored the lowest at the time this peer assessment was done.
 The score indicates the percentage of all ratings of all students who achieved that outcome.
-The items at the bottom suggest that students are most challenged when it comes to collaboration skills.
-They tended not to help one another or to ask for help when they needed it, and they often failed to communicate with each other when required.
-The academic environment that has long encouraged students to work independently, and not to cheat by asking for help or sharing answers with another student, might be partially responsible for this tendency.
-Whatever the reason, students need to develop theses collaboration skills in order to become effective team members
+While the items at the top of the list suggest that students complete their individual tasks well, those at the bottom suggest that students are challenged when it comes to collaboration skills.
+They tend not to help one another or to ask for help when they needed it, and they often fail to communicate with each other when required.
+The academic environment that has long encouraged students to work independently, and not to “cheat” by asking for help or sharing answers with another student, might be partially responsible for this tendency.
+Whatever the reason, students need to develop these collaboration skills in order to become effective team members

-The following sections describe an approach we developed using Yahoo groups and other freely available tools to encourage or, more precisely, demand, greater student collaboration.
+The following sections describe an approach we developed using Yahoo/Google groups and other freely available tools to encourage or, more precisely, demand, greater student collaboration.
 This approach has proven to have promise in improving students’ abilities with respect to collaboration.
 Additionally, it facilitates the assessment of these skills.

 Figure 1